Updated: January 12, 2021

-During this uncertain time, you may have lost your job and the financial stability to provide for your family.
-This is a harsh reality for many Americans.
-Those who don’t have a financial safety net are scrambling to keep themselves afloat.
-The government has intervened and allocated funds that may help you during this crisis.
+The pandemic has caused many Americans to lose their jobs and the financial stability to provide for their families.
+This is a harsh reality, and last year’s stimulus check alleviated the strain, but not for long.
+Those without a financial safety net are scrambling to keep themselves afloat.
+The government has intervened and allocated more funds for the second round of stimulus checks that may help your financial burden.

 What will you do with your stimulus check?
 Take these ideas into consideration.